<

 This code applies the plugin to all elements with the .readmore class, configuring height, animation, button text, and responsive behavior.

-You can adjust parameters to achieve the desired functionality, creating a user-friendly and interactive interface for users.
+You can adjust the parameters to achieve the desired functionality, creating a user-friendly and interactive interface for your users.